Ted Sarandos Explains Why Netflix Will Add New Ad-Supported Tier to Streaming Service

 Netflix’s Co-CEO Ted Sarandos, speaking at the Cannes Lions advertising festival on Thursday, confirmed that the future of the streaming giant will include ads, explaining the about face.
 Netflix had long been averse to advertising on its subscription service but after posting disappointing figures last quarter, showing it lost 200,000 subscribers, the company said would be introducing a less-expensive ad-supported tier to its service in a bid to bring in new customers.

-Netflix’s presence at Cannes Lions —this is the first time the streamer has attended the global advertising confab —is a clear sign the company is looking to embrace the ad industry.
+Netflix’s presence at Cannes Lions — this is the first time the streamer has attended the global advertising confab — is a clear sign the company is looking to embrace the ad industry.
+Sarandos confirmed that the company is in talks with potential ad-sales partners.
 Sarandos will also be honored this year with the Cannes Lions’ Entertainment Person of the Year award.

 It remains to be seen if a new advertising tier will prove the solution to Netflix’s growth problems.
 As the company’s share price has tanked, there has been growing speculation that the streamer could be the target of a takeover.